gitter-badger/Love.Net.EF.AutoHistory/README.md

 ## Enable auto history

-To enable auto history functionality, need to two steps
+To enable auto history functionality, need to following steps

 1. `using Microsoft.EntityFrameworkCore;` in your DbContext.
 2. Override the OnModelCreating method, as following: